-Of the considered investment instruments, only the feed-in tariff allows to obtain a return on borrowed funds.
-Unlike deposits or government bonds, where the yield depends on the amount of capital invested, in the case of a feed-in tariff, the investor can get a loan from a commercial or state bank under favorable terms, in the case of appropriate coverage, and invest obtained loan in renewable energy with the subsequent connection to feed-in tariff.
+Of the considered investment in-

+Fig. 9.
+Dynamics of increasing the installed capacity of domestic SES and reducing the real size of the feed-in tariff in Ukraine struments, only the feed-in tariff allows to obtain a return on borrowed funds.
+Unlike deposits or government bonds, where the yield depends on the amount of capital invested, in the case of a feedin tariff, the investor can get a loan from a commercial or state bank under favorable terms, in the case of appropriate coverage, and invest obtained loan in renewable energy with the subsequent connection to feed-in tariff.